terry97-guel/XAI605-Final-Exam/README.md

 3. Fill in the missing implementation blocks from `policies/baseline/modeling.py`.
 (It's indicated as `TODO`)
 4. Train a model that successfully completes the full task

 At the end, you must submit your trained model.
+Compress the files in `ckpt`.

 ## What is provided?
 This repository includes: